How to Add Google Analytics to WordPress (Step-by-Step Guide)

 sign-in-with-google

-After selecting your Google account, you’ll have to give permission to ExactMetrics.
-It’s important you allow all the permissions or the plugin won’t function properly.
+After selecting your Google account, you’ll need to give ExactMetrics permission.
+It’s important to allow all the permissions, or the plugin will not function properly.

 accounts-google-signin-oauth-consent-summary